Elimination Communication, Potty Training, Toilet Training, Natural Infant Hygiene, Baby Whispering...

 You save time by using the Baby Throne!!
 It is also much healthier for baby avoiding nappy rash, infections, testicular cancer in later life etc. Testicular cancer and infertility in later life is being argued at present but common sense tells us those family jewels are not meant to be kept hot!
 We have proven that on average you save changing over 2200 nappies (diapers) before the age of 2.
 That is a lot of time saved!
 All the time you need to start is a maximum of 10 minutes in the morning and the evening.

 Fit this in with your routine; brush your teeth or run baby’s bath whilst they are busy on the Throne.
-When you decide you would like to start having baby to relieve themselves in the day (for example after their sleep) outside the nappy you have weekends to start and then why not ask nanny to do the same during week days?
+When you decide you would like to start having baby relieve themselves in the day outside the nappy you have weekends to start and then why not ask nanny to do the same during week days?
+For example you can start after their afternoon sleep.
 Meanwhile always supervise your baby to prevent injury from falling and never leave infant unattended on the Baby Throne!

 I get asked this question many times over.
 It just needed an engineering mother to be presented with a problem which was simply Hector did not like sitting in number 2 nappies and I made a plan so he could empty his bowels like any normal person and not have to sit in ‘it’.
 No one told me I was supposed to wait until he was 2 years old before I should be thinking about toilet training.

 It was pressure from friends and family that pushed me to take what was then called Hector’s Throne through product development and now able to make what we now called the Baby Throne for other little princes and princesses!